Kozea/Pyphen/index.md

 Presentation
 ------------

-Pyphen is a pure Python module to hyphenate text using included or external Hunspell hyphenation dictionaries.
+{{ site.title }} is a pure Python module to hyphenate text using included or external Hunspell hyphenation dictionaries.